You are here

 U.S.-Uruguay Trade Facts

-Uruguay is currently our 78th largest goods trading partner with $2.2 billion in total (two way) goods trade during 2017.
-Goods exports totaled $1.6 billion; goods imports totaled $584 million.
-The U.S. goods trade surplus with Uruguay was $1.0 billion in 2017.
+Uruguay is currently our 81st largest goods trading partner with $2.0 billion in total (two way) goods trade during 2018.
+Goods exports totaled $1.4 billion; goods imports totaled $509 million.
+The U.S. goods trade surplus with Uruguay was $937 million in 2018.

 According to the Department of Commerce, U.S. exports of goods to Uruguay supported an estimated 5 thousand jobs in 2015 (latest data available).

-- U.S. total exports of agricultural products to Uruguay totaled $73 million in 2017.
-Leading domestic export categories include: prepared food ($6 million), sugar, sweeteners, bev. bases ($5 million), chocolate & cocoa products ($4 million), snack foods nesoi ($4 million), and dairy products ($4 million.
+- U.S. total exports of agricultural products to Uruguay totaled $77 million in 2018.
+Leading domestic export categories include: prepared food ($7 million), sugar, sweeteners, bev. bases ($7 million), vegetable oils (ex. soybean) ($6 million), dairy products ($5 million), and chocolate & cocoa products ($4 million).

-- Uruguay's FDI in the United States (stock) was $82 million in 2017, down 81.9% from 2016.
+- Uruguay's FDI in the United States (stock) was $82 million in 2017 (latest data available), down 81.9% from 2016.
 There is no information on the distribution of Uruguay FDI in the U.S.

 NOTE: No services trade data with Uruguay are available.